s7092910/Quartz/tutorials/Controllers.md

 ## XUiC.MapInvitesListEntry

-This controller is an extension of the existing `MapInvitesListEntry` controller.
+This controller is an extension of the vanilla `MapInvitesListEntry` controller.

 ### Using the MapInvitesListEntry Controller